Criminal Law · June 2026

 Civil Law · October 2025

 Dishonour of a cheque for insufficiency of funds is a criminal offence under Section 138 of the Negotiable Instruments Act, 1881.
-Understanding the notice requirements, timelines, and defence strategies is essential for both payees and accused.
+Notice requirements, timelines, and defence strategies for both payees and accused.

 By Shubham Ojha, BA LL.B., LL.M., ICWA (Foundation)